Project Domains and Categories of Computer Science Projects

 10. Android Grocery Management App

-An app that allows users to manage grocery shopping by performing tasks such as making lists, inventory shopping, and searching for recipes based on ingredients to make meal planning efficiently.
+An app that allows users to manage grocery shopping by performing tasks such as making lists, inventory shopping, and searching for recipes based on ingredients to make meal planning efficient.

 Language Used: Java/Kotlin.